Comedians Wanda Sykes And Gabriel Iglesias Join ‘UglyDolls’ Voice-Over Cast

 “Wanda’s ability to be hilarious and sarcastic while always staying completely charming and Gabriel’s undeniable likability and relatable brand of comedy round out this endearing story, and help create a world that pops for both children and adult audiences alike.”

-Iglesias, aka Fluffy, is a stand-up comic with numerous specials on his résumé.
+Iglesias, aka Fluffy, is a stand-up comic with numerous specials on his resume.
 He’s voiced characters in many silver screen hits, including The Nut Job, The Book of Life, Coco, and Ferdinand, and appeared in both Magic Mike movies.
 On TV, he was a recurring character on ABC’s Cristela and had his own reality show on Fuse, Fluffy’s Food Adventures.
 In addition to touring, the 42-year-old will soon start shooting Mr. Iglesias, a new series for Netflix that he is also executive producing.

 Sykes is most known for her roles on TV’s Wanda at Large, The New Adventures of Old Christine, and Curb Your Enthusiasm, and she has provided her voice to characters in movies such as Over the Hedge, Rio, Ice Age: Continental Drift, and Ice Age: Collision Course.
 Sykes is also a TV writer who worked on the last season of Roseanne and then quit following star Roseanne Barr’s racist comments before the series was canceled.
 The 54-year-old currently has a recurring role, Daphne Lido, on Black-ish, and continues to tour her stand-up routine, which will soon be filmed for a 2019 Netflix comedy special.